ManuelePasini/slides-markdown/slides/digital_twins.md

 ## Case study 0 - Apache Age + TimescaleDB + PostGIS

 ### Emerged considerations
- - Given a FIWARE document, what's a Property and what's an Edge?
+ - Given a FIWARE document, what's a Property and what's an Edge? - It's an edge if it links to an NGSI URN
     - Should the graph enforce some kind of schema?
-E.g. metamodel
+E.g. metamodel - I beleve so but dunno
     - If not, Do I have to check wether a FIWARE key-value pair links to a node?
       - But then, I have to check all properties, understand if its an edge or a property, remove it from the entity if it's an edge, check if the edge destination already exists and if it does not, create it and link it to the source node-
     - What about device composition? e.g. moisture grid